JEA666/yaup/README.md

 # YAUP
-A playbook for provisioning youre Ubuntu.
+A playbook for provisioning your Ubuntu.

 ## Setup